auroris/OpenIddict-WindowsAuth/README.md

 **Expected role claims are missing.**
 Verify the user is on a domain-joined machine (local accounts do not get role claims) and that the group names match the regex patterns in `IdentityServer:Groups`.
 Remember the patterns are regex — plain strings like `"MyServer Admins"` will match, but a pattern like `"MyServer *"` does **not** mean glob-style wildcard; it means the literal letter `r` zero or more times.
 Use `"MyServer .*"` for "starts with 'MyServer '".

+**Logs show a domain user authenticated via NTLM instead of Kerberos.**
+This usually means the server's SPN is not registered in Active Directory.
+Without a matching SPN, the browser cannot obtain a Kerberos ticket and falls back to NTLM.
+Register the SPN with `setspn -S HTTP/yourserver.domain.com DOMAIN\AppPoolAccount` and restart the application pool.
+NTLM is expected and normal for local machine accounts — the concern is only when a domain account shows up as NTLM in the logs.

+**Windows authentication succeeds sometimes but fails intermittently with Kerberos.**
+The most common cause is clock skew — Kerberos requires the server and domain controller clocks to be within 5 minutes of each other.
+Check `w32tm /query /status` on the server and compare against the DC.
+VMs are especially prone to clock drift after snapshots or resume from suspend.

 ## License